ibenot/wp-markdown/wordpress/4-Installation.md

 6. Create the project using the Composer `create-project` command:

-	`$ composer create-project hipay/hipay-wallet-cashout-mirakl-integration hipay_mirakl`
+	`$ composer create-project hipay/hipay-wallet-cashout-Wordpress-integration hipay_Wordpress`

 	This step may take a few minutes to complete as the project and its dependencies are being downloaded and configured.

-During the installation, Composer will ask you to provide some parameters, including your HiPay Wallet account credentials and your Mirakl API credentials.
+During the installation, Composer will ask you to provide some parameters, including your HiPay Wallet account credentials and your Wordpress API credentials.
 Please go to the [[Prerequisites and recommendations]] section if you need more information about these parameters.

 # HiPay cash-out notifications